EnterpriseDB/cnp-bench/README.md

-`cnp-bench` provides a set of guidelines for benchmarking [Cloud Native PostgreSQL (CNP)](https://docs.enterprisedb.io/) by [EDB](https://enterprisedb.com/) in a controlled environment, prior to the deployment of the database in production.
+`cnp-bench` provides a set of guidelines for benchmarking [Cloud Native PostgreSQL (CNP)](https://docs.enterprisedb.io/) by [EDB](https://enterprisedb.com/) in a controlled environment before deploying the database in production.
 Cloud Native PostgreSQL is a Kubernetes operator for [PostgreSQL](https://www.postgresql.org/) and
 [EDB Postgres Advanced](https://www.enterprisedb.com/products/edb-postgres-advanced-server-secure-ha-oracle-compatible).